 Deputy Assistant Administrator for Regulatory Programs, National Marine Fisheries Service.

-For the reasons set out in the preamble, 50 CFR part 679 is proposed to be amended as follows:
+For the reasons set out in the preamble, 50 CFR part 679 is amended as follows:

 PART 679—FISHERIES OF THE EXCLUSIVE ECONOMIC ZONE OFF ALASKA